YusufBolden/Assessment-Survey/README.md

 ![According to usafacts.org, 4.4 million households with children don’t have consistent access to computers for online learning during the pandemic](https://usafactscms.azureedge.net/media/images/Tech_access_Wst00xE.width-1200.png "Percent of students in households with no internet or computer access by income")

 An example usage of this survey could have been implemented in school boards' decisions to close their entire school systems in response to COVID-19.
 Many school distrcits made this decision and presumed every household within the district had access to the necessary resources to replicate the classromm in a mobile environment.
-The information in the survey is for sample purposes only.
-None of the information represents any real persons.
+[Note: The information in the survey is completely random and for sample purposes only.
+None of the information represents any real persons.]

 # Explanation of the code